tuuliahy/Cybersecurity/README.md

 **9.11.2024**
--Doing PortSwigger Labs for the task "Introduction to the portswigger environment"
+- Doing PortSwigger Labs for the task "Introduction to the portswigger environment"
 - I did also 3 extra labs.

      ***5 hours in total***